-This honours degree comprises one year of full-time study over three sessions, starting in February, and finishing in mid-February the following year.
+This honours degree comprises one year of full-time study over three sessions, starting in Autumn session (February) or Spring session (July).

-The course totals 48 credit points of study, comprising three 8-credit-point intensives (24 credit points) and two labs (totalling 24 credit points).
-The labs are analogous to developing a research proposal and project in conventional Honours programs, and geared towards conducting market research for a venture proposal and pitch.
-The learning in these labs is based on a catalogue of online and blended learning modules, from which you choose the most appropriate ones, in consultation with an academic supervisor and mentors throughout the year.
+The course totals 48 credit points of study, comprising three 8-credit-point intensives (24 credit points) and two start-up labs (totalling 24 credit points).
+The labs are analogous to developing a research proposal and project in conventional Honours programs, and are geared towards conducting the market research and validation for a venture proposal and pitch.
+The learning in these labs is based on a catalogue of online learning modules, from which you choose the most appropriate ones, in consultation with an academic supervisor and mentors throughout the year.

 21924 Start-up Bootcamp

-Autumn Session, week 2 and week 4 intensive workshops, 8cp
+Autumn or Spring Session, week 2 and week 4 intensive workshops, 8cp

-Autumn Session, blended learning with bi-weekly meetings, 10cp
+Autumn, Spring and Summer Session, blended learning with bi-weekly meetings, 24cp

 94663 Navigating Entrepreneurial Ecosystems and Initiating Change